chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Far below level 5, accessible only by the underground river on level 3 (which was created when Ruundum flooded the paths to his hall and became a Seneschal), is the Chamber of Need, Ruundum's Hall, and locks to the city of Aarok.

 The PCs may also try to infiltrate Stoneshaper Keep at some point to confront Root.
 See the map in the GM's notebook for a layout.
 [I'll add a copy here later.]
 They should find some labs that suggest what the other artificers were doing, as well as a stockpile of crystals with strange labels indicating they came from Sphere (e.g. Sylvettica; Brower's cryptoden; guard).
-Root is collecting these so his Black Masks's can Shard Warp to Sphere, organize, and make a decapitation attack against the Risk Eaters and Cryptarchs.
+Root is collecting these so his Black Masks can Shard Warp to Sphere, organize, and make a decapitation attack against the Risk Eaters and Cryptarchs.
 This is his long-term plan now, though once he hoped to attack the homelands with conventional forces, drawing out the Risk Eaters to Cineris, so he could surprise those remaining on Sphere with his Black Masks.

 Moving through either place, outiftted with gear from Gotnafiskr, should be a battle of stealth and wits.